|

 The Fitzalan Chapel is located inside the end of a church built on the castle grounds.
 It is part of the church of St Nicholas.
 It is unique because the church is divided into two worships; one part Catholic and the other Anglican.
 A first for a church, I think?

 Founded in 1380 by the 4th Earl of Arundel, the chapel still serves as a burial place for the Dukes of Norfolk.
 Although the chapel is small, it has many sculpted tombs and monuments.
-The chapel itself is an excellent example of Gothic architecture with its stunningly carved wooden roof and choir stalls.
+The chapel itself is an excellent example of Gothic architecture with its stunningly carved wooden roof.

 Allocate enough time to appreciate the intricately marble-carved stone tombs and the beautiful stained glass windows.
-Even though the space is small, there’s a lot to see and read inside the stone walls.
+The wooden carved choir stalls were the highlight.

 Arundel Castle Gardens

-Whether you’re a gardener or want-to-be gardener, the grounds at Arundel will blow you away.
-The gardens cover 40 magnificent acres, consisting of a vinery, an organic kitchen garden, a cut flower garden the Earl’s garden, and glasshouses.
+While I’m not a gardener, the grounds of Arundel Castle blew me away.
+The gardens cover 40 magnificent acres, consisting of a vinery, an organic kitchen garden, a cut flower garden, the Earl’s garden, and glasshouses.

-The Collector Earls Garden is a new addition to the garden.
-This formal garden with its domed pergolas and jetted fountains was my favorite place on the castle grounds.
-Even though I’m not a gardener, I can appreciate the amount of work and attention to detail in this stunning landscape.
+The Collector Earl’s Garden was added to the grounds in 2008 and opened by Prince Charles.
+This formal area with its domed pergolas, Oberon’s Palace, and jetted fountains was my favorite outdoor space.
+Even though I’m not a gardener, I could appreciate the work and attention to detail in this stunning landscape.

 This area was created in honor of Thomas Howard, the 14th Earl of Arundel.
 Its design was selected to represent a garden from the London residence of Arundel House.